papiodesu/leptos_book/src/view/03_components.md

 that you can document individual component props, which can’t be done with Rust function arguments.

-This will automatically generate documentation for your component, its 「Props」 type, and each of the fields used to add props.
-It can be a little hard to understand how powerful this is until you hover over the component name or props and see the power of the 「#[component]」 macro combined with rust-analyzer here.
+This will automatically generate documentation for your component, its "Props" type, and each of the fields used to add props.
+It can be a little hard to understand how powerful this is until you hover over the component name or props and see the power of the "#[component]" macro combined with rust-analyzer here.

 ## Spreading Attributes onto Components

 Sometimes you want users to be able to add additional attributes to a component.
-For example, you might want users to be able to add their own 「class」 or 「id」 attributes for styling or other purposes.
+For example, you might want users to be able to add their own "class」 or 「id" attributes for styling or other purposes.

-You _could_ do this by creating 「class」 or 「id」 props that you then apply to the appropriate element.
+You _could_ do this by creating "class」 or 「id" props that you then apply to the appropriate element.
 But Leptos also supports “spreading” additional attributes onto components.
 Attributes added to a component will be applied to all top-level HTML elements returned from its view.

 ```rust
 // you can create attribute lists by using the view macro with a spread {..} as the tag name